Roasted Red Pepper Hummus

 Southwestern Pigs in a Blanket

-I served these southwestern pigs in a blanket with an easy-to-make Southwestern sauce, but you could use plain (or kicked up with some hot sauce) Ranch.
+I served these southwestern pigs in a blanket with an easy-to-make Southwestern sauce.
+You could use good old Ranch dressing instead.
 A good, thick spicy BBQ sauce would also make for a great dipping sauce.
 Heck, set out a few different sauces and get ready to watch these yummy bites disappear in no time!
+Who wouldn’t enjoy a pigs in a blanket bar?

 Also try my BBQ pigs in a blanket.